yugaaank/ffflow/README.md

-# ffx
+# ffflow

-ffx is a commercial-grade, open-source (FOSS) terminal application that streamlines professional media processing with ffmpeg.
+ffflow is a commercial-grade, open-source (FOSS) terminal application that streamlines professional media processing with ffmpeg.
 It combines a focused TUI with a clean command surface for repeatable encoding and probing workflows that can be used in studios, pipelines, and internal tooling.

 ## What it does